Section 1: Studio Drummer for Various Recording Artists

 Recording Engineer: Art Schiells.

-Ides of March band members: Bob Ward – Lead Singer, Tim Ward – Lead guitar player & vocals, Dennis Orvis – Bass Guitar, Terry Bladecki – Rhythm Guitar, Scott Ebright – drums and vocals.
+Ides of March band members: Bob Ward – Lead Singer, Tim Ward – Lead guitar player & vocals, Dennis Orvis – Bass Guitar and vocals, Terry Bladecki – Rhythm Guitar, Scott Ebright – drums and vocals.